chuwy/mrsmith/README.rst

 Copy password to clipboard, after masterpass prompt:
 ``mrsmith cp -u MrRed github.com``
-If you have several usernames attached to particular service, you should specify it.
+If you have several usernames attached to particular service, you must specify it.

+Anyway, ``-u`` and ``-n`` doesn't work for a while.

 Low-level access
 ----------------